 Note(s)This section has been translated automatically.

-Palmoplantar psoriasis, as a congenital disease, represents a particular challenge in occupational dermatological assessment.
-S.a.
-Psoriasis palmaris et plantaris, occupational dermatological relevance.
+As a congenital disease, palmoplantar psoriasis represents a particular challenge in occupational dermatological assessment.
+See also Psoriasis palmaris et plantaris, occupational dermatological relevance.

 LiteratureThis section has been translated automatically.